kuborgh/data-transfer-bundle/README.md

 ## Usage ##

-To transfer database+files from the remote server to your develop environment simply call
+To transfer database+files from the remote server to your develop environment simply call.
 ```
 php app/console data-transfer:fetch
 ```

+NOTE: The bundle must be already deployed on the remote side in order to work.

-To only transfer the database, use
+To limit the transfer to database or files only, use
 ```
 php app/console data-transfer:fetch --db-only
 ```

-To only transfer files, use
+or
 ```
 php app/console data-transfer:fetch --files-only
 ```